takers1124/BFRS_Takers/README.md

 (4)
 Incorporate metadata (sites, treatments) and generate preliminary visualizations.

 (5)
+Create initial diversity metrics (alpha rarefaction and phylogenetic tree) and export FeatureTable & tree for use in R.

+(5)
 Assign taxonomy to ASVs.
 References my dataset to UNITE database with machine learning.